-Connection procedure Proceed as follows:
+Connection procedure

 - 1. Unscrew the housing lid - 2.
-If a display and adjustment module is installed, remove it by turning it slightly to the left - 3.
-Loosen compression nut of the cable gland and remove blind plug - Remove approx. 10 cm (4 in) of the cable mantle, strip approx. 1 cm (0.4 in) of insulation from the ends of the individual wires - 5.
+Loosen compression nut of the cable gland and remove blind plug - Remove approx. 10 cm (4 in) of the cable mantle (signal output), strip approx. 1 cm (0.4 in) insulation from the ends of the individual wires - 4.
 Insert the cable into the sensor through the cable entry

-Fig. 45: Connection steps 5 and 6
+Fig. 44: Connection steps 5 and 6

-- 6. Insert the wire ends into the terminals according to the wiring plan - Note:
+5. Insert the wire ends into the terminals according to the wiring plan